SimonP2207/RaJePy/README.md

 | `clobber`    | Whether to redo and overwrite previously written files [soon to be deprecated]               | `bool` |

 ### `classes.ContinuumRun` class
-Abstract class containing all observational properties derived from pipeline param file, for a continuum run.
+Data class containing all observational properties derived from pipeline param file, for a continuum run.

 ### `classes.RRLRun` class
-Abstract class containing all observational properties derived from pipeline param file, for an RRL run.
+Data class containing all observational properties derived from pipeline param file, for an RRL run.
 Child class of `ContinuumRun`.

 ### `casa.Script` class
 Class containing all `casa` tasks to be executed with given parameters, in a defined order.
 Methods include `add_task` and `execute`.
 The latter method writes the `.py` file, based upon instance's parameter values,  which is executed via the command `casa --nogui --nologger --agg --logfile XXX.log -c XXX.py`.